 SpinOne: API-based Google Workspace CASB Solution

-SpinOne is a cloud security solution protecting enterprises against ransomware, human error, and other digital threats.
+SpinOne is a cloud security solution protecting enterprise data against ransomware, human error, and other digital threats.

 SpinOne’s API-based CASB helps you to improve your Google Workspace data governance by reducing threats and meeting compliance requirements.
-Our solution gives you a full understanding of your cloud data access and usage.
+Our security tool gives you a full understanding of your cloud data access and usage.

 Our CASB solution provides an integrated ecosystem that includes:

 - Data audit.
 Our tool helps you to track how your data is accessed, shared, and downloaded.
 This functionality improves your capabilities to monitor and manage Google Workspace users’ actions.